collaborativebioinformatics/SVHack_Mendelian/README.md

 * SAMPLES: A list of sample names.
 These should correspond to the names of the input BAM files.
 For example: `["HG002", "HG003", "HG004"]`
 * REF_GENOME: Path to the reference FASTA file.
 For example: `reference/genome.fa`

-:warning: Example usage

 ## Results

 SalsaValentina compares two different methods of merging SV calls within the trio: multi-sample calling using Sniffles and merging using SURVIVOR.
 The two methods give different numbers of overall SV calls within the trio as well as percentages of SVs that are inconsistent with Medelian inheritance.
 We found approximately 19,000 SV calls using Sniffles multi-sample calling, of which 5.2% were Mendelian inconsistent and approximately 32,000 SV calls by SURVIVOR, of which 2.4% are inconsistent (Fig. 1).
 The different number of total SV calls between the two methods is from differences in genotype assignment for some locations (either missing or reference) between the tools as well as size filtering of SVs of at least 50 bp by SURVIVOR.
 In addition, SURVIVOR was able to merge additional variant types, such as duplications, inversions, and translocations that were not included in the Sniffles calls. :warning: More explanation needed...

-A potential de novo deletion was identified in HG002 at chr7:142,786,222-142,796,849 (:warning: Do I have the coords right? couldn't find the ones in the slack message..) by the Sniffles multi-sample calling method (Fig. 2).
+A potential de novo deletion was identified in HG002 at chr7:142,786,222-142,796,849 by the Sniffles multi-sample calling method (Fig. 2).
 The deletion was called as hetrozygous with 12 reads supporting the reference and 13 supporting the variant in HG002, while it was homozygous reference supported by 45 and 44 reads respectively in HG003 and HG004.
 In addition, GIAB previously reported a de novo deletion in HG002 at chr17:51417826–51417932 as part of their v0.6 SV benchmark set, which was derived from high confidence calls supported by multiple methods (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8454654/).
 This deletion was not observed in the PacBio dataset using Sniffles to call SVs.

 ### Figure 1.
 Comparison of Mendelian Inconsistencies in Sniffles multi-sample calling and single-sample calling followed by SURVIVOR.
 <img src="https://github.com/collaborativebioinformatics/SVHack_Mendelian/blob/main/results/de_novo_literature_igv.png" height=50, width=50>